 I became frustrated with those trying to treat one symptom at a time.
 I began attending health seminars all over the US, working to become my own health advocate and help my doctors focus on the cause of issues.

 A Bit of my Health Background

-I’ve had long term bowel problems, malabsorption, constant neck pain, recurring Herpes and an anxious mind.
+I’ve had long-term digestive issues, malabsorption, constant neck pain, recurring Herpes, poor sleep and chronic anxiety.
 I didn’t recognize these as symptoms and just assumed everyone felt that way.
 I’ve been underweight all my life despite eating really well.

 I was Board Certified as a CCN (Clinical Nutritionist) in 1989 by the elite IAACN Association of Clinical Nutritionists.
 I was already in practice, had multiple testimonials and passed their rigorous exam so I could be certified without a medical degree.
 After 1990 all CCN’s must have Masters in Health or medical degrees.

 Clinical Nutritionists are not nutritionists or dietitians.
 Our specialties include sophisticated lab testing and interpretation, the use of highest grade professional supplements (there IS a difference) and working to find causes of body dysfunction rather than just symptomatic support.

 Here is a greatly abbreviated list of coursework, mentoring and training: